 Weddings shot on 35mm film look like how it felt.

+Many of my couples getting married in London like to add a couple of rolls to their wedding day coverage.
 Messy, unpredictable, beautiful, blurry, imperfect, nostalgic, grainy, arty.
 The colours!
 The light leaks!
 What’s not to love about a little bit of analogue photography on your wedding day?

 The first weddings I shot were on film, way back in 2003, when film wasn’t just an artistic choice, but the only medium.
-It fell out of mainstream favour a little over the years (for many reasons, it being bloody expensive being one of them!) but it’s seen a massive resurgence, particularly in wedding photography.
+It fell out of mainstream favour a little over the years (for many reasons, it being prohibitively expensive being one of them!) but it’s seen a massive resurgence, particularly in wedding photography.
 There are multitude reasons: the incomparable look of film photography ( the soft grain, the warm colours…) the unpredictability (light leaks, chemical inconsistencies, using expired film…) the authenticity and beautiful imperfections.
 Not to mention the fact that so many couples who are getting married are too young to have had film cameras kicking around when they were kids.
 It’s a bit like hearing your favourite song on old vinyl; the soft hiss, the crackle, it just sounds richer.
 More nostalgic.
 More real.

 The images are fantastic and capture the day and the people we shared it with perfectly.